meilisearch/documentation/learn/advanced/pagination.md

 There are quite a few pagination interfaces you might want to implement in your application.
 Many common UI patterns have a page selector allowing users to jump to any search results page.
 To create a page selector, you must know the exact number of total results so you can calculate the precise number of result pages.

 For performance reasons, however, Meilisearch cannot provide the exact number of results for a query.
-Instead, When using the search endpoint, responses contain an `estimatedTotalHits` field.
+Instead, when using the [search endpoint](/reference/api/search.md), responses contain an `estimatedTotalHits` field.
 As its name indicates, `estimatedTotalHits` is only an estimate of how many documents match your user's query.

 Because of this, we do not recommend creating interfaces with page selectors.
 If page selection is crucial to the software you are developing, see the [last section of this page](#not-recommended-page-selection) for tips that might help you work around Meilisearch's current limitations.